PankeyCR/The-Pankey-Theory/README.md

-# The No Theory: A Static Foundation for Paradox, Realness, and Collapse
+# The Pankey Theory: A Static Foundation for Illogics

 **Author**: Manuel José Sánchez Badilla — Pankey
 **Status**: Research in Progress